-- the FDA may disagree with the design or implementation of our clinical trials; - we may be unable to demonstrate to the satisfaction of the FDA that a product candidate is safe and effective for its proposed indication; - results of clinical trials may not meet the level of statistical significance required by the FDA for approval; - we may be unable to demonstrate that a product candidate's clinical and other benefits outweigh its safety risks; - the FDA may disagree with our interpretation of data from preclinical studies or clinical trials; - data collected from clinical trials of our product candidates may not be sufficient to support the submission of an NDA to the FDA or other submission or to obtain marketing approval in the United States; - the FDA may find deficiencies with or fail to approve the manufacturing processes or facilities of third-party manufacturers with which we contract for clinical and commercial supplies; and - the approval policies or regulations of the FDA may significantly change in a manner rendering our clinical data insufficient for approval.
+- the FDA or foreign regulatory authority, each referred to here as a health authority, may disagree with the design or implementation of our clinical trials; - we may be unable to demonstrate to the satisfaction of the health authority that a product candidate is safe and effective for its proposed indication, or that it is of sufficient strength, identity, or quality in accordance with the health authority's standards; - results of clinical trials may not meet the level of statistical significance required by the health authority for approval; - we may be unable to demonstrate that a product candidate's clinical and other benefits outweigh its safety risks; - the health authority may disagree with our interpretation of data from preclinical studies or clinical trials; - data collected from clinical trials of our product candidates may not be sufficient valid or of sufficient quality to support the submission of an NDA to the FDA or other submission to a foreign regulatory authority or to obtain marketing approval in the United States or any other country or jurisdiction; - the health authority may find deficiencies with or fail to approve the manufacturing processes or facilities of third-party manufacturers with which we contract for clinical and commercial supplies; and - the approval standards, policies, or regulations of a health authority may significantly change in a manner rendering our clinical data insufficient for approval.

-This lengthy approval process, as well as the unpredictability of future clinical trial results, may result in our failing to obtain regulatory approval to market any of our product candidates, which would significantly harm our business, results of operations and prospects.
-The FDA has substantial discretion in the approval process and determining when or whether regulatory approval will be obtained for any of our product candidates.
-Even if we believe the data collected from clinical trials of our product candidates are promising, that data may not be sufficient to support approval by the FDA.
+This lengthy drug development process, as well as the unpredictability of future clinical trial results, may result in our failing to obtain regulatory approval to allow us to market any of our product candidates, which would significantly harm our business, results of operations, and prospects.
+The FDA and other health authorities have substantial discretion in the approval process and determining when or whether regulatory approval will be obtained for any of our product candidates, including in the context of accelerated approvals.
+Even if we believe the data collected from clinical trials of our product candidates are promising, that data may not be sufficient to support approval by the FDA or any other health authority.